Notifiarr/notifiarr/README.md

 ## Reverse Proxy

-You'll need to expose this application to the Internet, so Notifiarr.com can make connections to it.
-While you can certainly poke a hole your firewall and send the traffic directly to this app, it is recommended that you put it behind a reverse proxy.
-It's pretty easy.
+It is **not required nor recommend** to expose this application to the Internet.
+While you can certainly poke a hole your firewall and send the traffic directly to expose the app if you truly need to do so, it is recommended that you put it behind a reverse proxy or use a VPN - such as Tailscale - to connect to your device securely.
+For a Reverse Porxy - it's pretty easy.

 You'll want to tune the `upstreams` and `urlbase` settings for your environment.
 If your reverse proxy IP is `192.168.3.45` then set `upstreams = ["192.168.3.45/32"]`.